Mt Rainier Guided Climb: What to Know Before Booking

 Lodging is required for one or two days on a guided climb, depending on which company you choose.

-🏨 Paradise Village
+★ Paradise Village Hotel

 I stayed in a cabin at Paradise Village in Ashford and loved eating at the Ukrainian restaurant there.
-The wait times for dinner can be long, but the food is always delicious.
+The wait times for dinner can be long, but the food is delicious.

 They now have a hot tub that you can reserve.

-Wrap-Up: Mt Rainier Guided Climb
+Is a Mt Rainier Guided Climb Worth It for You?

 When climbing with a guide, all you have to do is be in excellent shape and put one foot in front of the other.
 No decision-making is needed.
-You follow directions and learn from a professional with the skills and knowledge to get you safely up and down the mountain.
+This is the #1 reason to book with a guide company.